15 great late-fall getaways

 A horse-drawn carriage takes tourists around Lake Geneva.

-There's plenty of good shopping, but my favorite thing to do here is walk the lakeshore path, which passes through the front yards of Gilded Age mansions.
+Sure, there's a lot of shopping, but the most fun thing to do here is walk the 21-mile lakeshore path, which passes through the front yards of Gilded Age mansions.
 Roses, hydrangea and snapdragons bloom throughout October.

 © Beth Gauper